teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ## Methodology

-> Clearly and objectively describe, citing references, the methodology proposed to achieve the project objectives. - OK
-> Describe datasets used.  - NEXT SECTION
-> Cite reference algorithms. - OK
-> Justify the reasons for the chosen methods. - OK
-> Point out relevant tools. - OK
-> Describe the evaluation methodology (how will it be assessed whether the objectives were met or not?). - OK

 The generative modeling approach that will serve as the baseline for this study is the Speech-to-Electromyography Generative Adversarial Network (STE-GAN) presented in [2].
 This approach was found to be particularly compelling due to its strong and reproducible results.
 Notably, STE-GAN directly converts acoustic speech to EMG signals in an end-to-end fashion, eliminating the need to predict intermediate features.
 In doing so, it achieved impressive metrics, such as a high Envelope Correlation Coefficient of 0.66 and over 80% Phoneme Accuracy on the generated signals.
 Furthermore, instead of naively sampling from a Gaussian distribution, the model conditions the generation on a controllable latent space—soft speech units extracted from audio — which importantly enables the model to generalize to speech of unseen speakers.
 Finally, this choice is strongly motivated by the fact that the authors made their code openly available, which greatly facilitates project reproducibility.